MrJoy/frisky/README.md

 * Home Automation
     * Philips Hue

-If you have a device that implements UPnP, you can most likely control it programmatically with `frisky`.
-You can't today, but eventually you'll be able to build your own devices & services with `frisky` that can be consumed by other UPnP clients (ex. build a media server with frisky and listen on your PS3...).
+If you have a device that implements UPnP, you can most likely discover it programmatically with `frisky`.

-## Features

-### Implemented

-* SSDP search, discovery.

-### Coming

-* UPnP Devices & Services (server)

-## Examples

-Take a look at the `tasks` directory; I've created some working examples using [Thor](https://github.com/wycats/thor).
-You can get a list of these tasks by doing `thor -T`.

 ### SSDP Searches

-An SSDP search simply sends the M-SEARCH out to the multicast group and listens for responses for a given (or default of 5 seconds) amount of time.
+An SSDP search simply sends the `M-SEARCH` command out to the multicast group and listens for responses for a given (or default of 5 seconds) amount of time.
 The return from this depends on if you're running it within an EventMachine reactor or not.
-If not, it returns is an Array of responses as Hashes, where keys are the header names, values are the header values.
-Take a look at the SSDP.search docs for more on the options here.
+If not, it returns an Array of responses as Hashes, where keys are the header names, values are the header values.
+Take a look at the `SSDP.search` docs for more on the options here.

 ```ruby
 require 'frisky/ssdp'